Ignaz Moscheles: Faith and family

 Moscheles was still a practising Jew in Vienna in 1814–15.
 His wife noted that he was a member of the congregation in Vienna, and that he wrote for the Vienna Jewish community an oratorio celebrating the peace.
 Throughout his life, like many other musicians of Jewish origin, he remained close to other musicians of similar descent such as Felix Mendelssohn, Anton Rubinstein, Joseph Joachim and Ferdinand Hiller.
 He also remained in contact with patrons of Jewish origin such as the Eskeles family in Vienna, the Leo family in Paris, and the Rothschilds in England.
 He married Charlotte Emden, daughter of a Hamburg Jewish banker and a cousin of Heinrich Heine, in a Hamburg synagogue in 1825.
 Nonetheless, after he settled in England, Moscheles became a member of the Church of England.

-His children, two sons and three daughters, were all baptised at birth and he and his wife were baptised in 1832.
+Their children, two sons and three daughters, were all baptised at birth and he and his wife were baptised in 1832.
 They were parents to the painters Felix (1833–1917), their second son, and Serena Anna Moscheles (1830–1902), their second daughter and wife of Georg Rosen.
 Rosen was an orientalist like his brother of Friedrich August Rosen, another friend of Mendelssohn, like Moscheles.
 His granddaughter Jelka Rosen, also a painter, married the composer Frederick Delius.
 Another granddaughter, Marie-Thérèse, married Henry Fielding Dickens, the son of author Charles Dickens.
-Moscheles travelled extensively in Europe as a pianist and conductor, eventually settling in London (1825–1846) where he became co-director of the Royal Philharmonic Society in 1832.
+Moscheles travelled extensively in Europe as a pianist and conductor, eventually settling in London (1825–1846) where his address was 3, Chester Place, near Regent's Park.
+He became co-director of the Royal Philharmonic Society in 1832.
 He never disavowed his Jewish origins and frequently took his family to visit his relatives in Prague, all of whom had retained their Jewish allegiances.

 Through his Dickens descendants, he is a great-grandfather of Admiral Gerald Charles Dickens and a great-great-great-great-grandfather of actor Harry Lloyd.
 Through his Roche descendants, he is great-great-grandfather to the musicologist Jerome Roche, and great-great-great-grandfather to historian Helen Roche and electronic musician Mike Paradinas.